 Figuring Out Your Treatment Plan

-Typically, when you first visit a chiropractor, like a chiropractor in Kennewick, WA, they will ask a lot of questions.
+Typically, when you first visit a chiropractor, they will ask a lot of questions.
 These questions are usually based on your medical history and when your pain began.
 By having this open dialogue, a chiropractor can figure out what further testing, if any, is necessary before determining a treatment plan specific to your needs.

 In some circumstances, a chiropractor will request x-rays to get a better understanding of what is causing your discomfort and to learn what adjustments and manipulations will be required to improve your condition.
 Upon reviewing the results of any tests, your chiropractor will determine a treatment plan that will likely involve multiple visits over the course of four to six weeks.
 In addition to in-office treatment, your chiropractor will possibly suggest exercise regimens and dietary changes that may help improve and complement treatment.